Corporal Punishment Lawyer,

 A Domestic Assault Lawyer, San Francisco, CA clients recommend knows that in order to prove a parent guilty of child abuse, a prosecutor may present any of the following as evidence:

 - Witness accounts: If the alleged incident or incidents took place in public or where there were other people present, the prosecutor may call those people to testify as to what they saw happen, what the parent did to discipline the child, what the parent’s demeanor and condition were, how the child reacted, and if the disciplining left any marks on the child.

 - Medical records and/or photographs: If it was necessary for the child to receive medical treatment for injuries inflicted by the discipline, this information, along with any photos of the injuries, can be presented as evidence during the trial.
 Any medical professionals that treated the child may also be called as witnesses.

 - Documentation from law enforcement or protective agency: Any statements made by any official involved in investigating the alleged abuse can be entered into evidence.
 This includes statements made by the child, as well as the parent who has been charged.

 In California, child abuse is a wobbler law, meaning it can be charged as either a misdemeanor or a felony.
 A prosecutor will make that determination based on the facts of the incident(s) and what the parent’s criminal history is.
 If a parent is convicted of misdemeanor child abuse, they face up to a year in jail and up to $6,000 in fines.
 If a parent is convicted of felony child abuse, they face two- to six-year in prison and a fine of up to $6,000.

-If you have been charged with child abuse, contact Hallinan Law Firm to schedule a consultation with a San Francisco, CA corporal punishment lawyer.
+If you have been charged with child abuse, contact The Hallinan Law Firm to schedule a consultation with a San Francisco, CA Corporal Punishment Lawyer.